-Jessie has an extensive experience and knowledge of political sociology, comparative politics and the international development sector, both as an academic and practitioner, especially in South Eastern and Eastern Europe.
-Jessie works across several disciplines (sociology, politics, history and socio-legal studies) with fieldwork methods on issues related to post-war reconstruction, reckoning and building peace.
-She is also interested in transitional justice and rule of law in post-war contexts.
+I have an extensive experience and knowledge of political sociology, comparative politics and the international development sector, both as an academic and practitioner, especially in East Central and Southeast Europe.
+I work across several disciplines (political sociology, politics, history and socio-legal studies), using qualitative and fieldwork methods.

-In her research she has mostly focused on security, ethno-nationalism, post-war reparations, as well as community-building and memory in the former Yugoslavia.
-She has authored several studies on identity politics (including Post-War Ethno-National Identities of Young People in Bosnia and Herzegovina, 2012) and retributive transitional justice in several academic journals (most recent for the Journal of Peacebuilding & Development).
+My previous research dealt with victims’ redress in post-war Bosnia and Herzegovina, published as a monograph The Struggle for Redress: Victim Capital in Bosnia and Herzegovina (2020).
+I have authored several studies on identity politics (including Post-War Ethno-National Identities of Young People in Bosnia and Herzegovina, 2012) and retributive transitional justice in several academic journals (most recent for the Journal of Peacebuilding & Development).

-Jessie previously worked at the International Criminal Tribunal for the former Yugoslavia, the Organization for Security and Cooperation in Europe in Bosnia and Herzegovina, and the Balkan Investigative Reporting Network in Sarajevo and Belgrade.
-She has also worked as an advisor for several UK-based consultancies and charities on issues such as gender-based violence, rule of law and free media.
-She is a member of the UK’s Stabilization Unit.
+I previously worked at the International Criminal Tribunal for the former Yugoslavia, the Organization for Security and Cooperation in Europe in Bosnia and Herzegovina, and the Balkan Investigative Reporting Network in Sarajevo and Belgrade.
+I have also worked as an advisor for several UK-based consultancies and charities on issues such as gender-based violence, the rule of law and free media.
+I am a member of the UK’s Stabilization Unit.
 I have collaborated with a range of research institutions, including the Czech Academy of Sciences, University of Graz, the London School of Economics (LSEE-E), Columbia University in New York, and Goldsmiths College in London where I taught a course on memory and justice in post-conflict societies.
 I was also a Chatham House Associate Fellow at the Europe Programme from 2020 to 2021.

-Jessie is a committee member of OxPeace (Oxford Peace), seminar convenor at the South East European Studies Oxford (SEESOX) and a Visiting Research Fellow of the Centre for the Resolution of Intractable Conflict (CRIC) at Harris Manchester College, Oxford.
+In 2019-2021, I was also a committee member of OxPeace (Oxford Peace), seminar convenor at the South East European Studies Oxford (SEESOX) and a Visiting Research Fellow of the Centre for the Resolution of Intractable Conflict (CRIC) at Harris Manchester College, Oxford.